-• HACA will only use the streamlined income determination as part of a reexamination.
-HACA will require third-party verification of all income for applicants during the admissions process.

-• A "family member with a fixed source of income" is defined as a family member whose income includes periodic payments at reasonably predictable levels from one or more of the following sources:

-Social Security, Supplemental Security Income, Supplemental Disability Insurance;

-• Federal, state, local, or private pension plans;

-• Annuities or other retirement benefit programs, insurance policies, disability or death benefits, or other similar types of periodic receipts; or the income amount.
+- HACA will only use the streamlined income determination as part of a reexamination.
+HACA will require third-party verification of all income for applicants during the admissions process. - A "family member with a fixed source of income" is defined as a family member whose income includes periodic payments at reasonably predictable levels from one or more of the following sources: - Social Security, Supplemental Security Income, Supplemental Disability Insurance; - Federal, state, local, or private pension plans; - Annuities or other retirement benefit programs, insurance policies, disability or death benefits, or other similar types of periodic receipts; or - o Any other source of income subject to adjustment by a verifiable COLA or current rate of interest. - HACA will use a COLA or current rate of interest specific to the fixed source of income in order to adjust the income amount.
 HACA will verify the appropriate COLA or current rate of interest from a public source or through tenant-provided, third party-generated documentation.
-If no such verification is available, then HACA will obtain third-party verification of income amounts in order to calculate the change in income for the source.
+If no such verification is available, then HACA will obtain third-party verification of income amounts in order to calculate the change in income for the source. - For any family member whose income is determined pursuant to a streamlined income determination, HACA will obtain third-party verification of all income amounts every 3 years.